mattjared/reactreps/README.md

 - [ ] time on site calculator
 - [ ] show time in your city and in other cities
 - [ ] figure out how to deploy to a production site
-- [ ] turn any birthday into a color
 - [ ] turn any name into a color
 - [ ] pig latin translator
 - [ ] resume maker (enter a bunch of data and click a few buttons to change styles made)